What is a ventral hernia?

-- injuries to the bowel area
+- injuries to your bowel area

 - family history of hernias

-- constant lifting/pushing heavy objects
+- frequently lifting or pushing heavy objects

-- mild discomfort in the abdominal area
+- mild discomfort in your abdominal area

-- pain in the abdomen
+- pain in your abdomen

 - reduced postoperative pain

-- reduced hospital stay (generally able to leave day of or day after procedure)
+- reduced hospital stay — generally able to leave day of or day after procedure

-- absence of large scar
+- absence of a large scar

 - longer stay in the hospital after surgery